fabiancrx/bricks/app_theme/__brick__/{{package_name.snakeCase()}}/README.md

 ```

 By doing so you have a default theme, colors, sizing, widgets etc. to kickstart your app.
-One of the main benefits is increased speed, as this is code that should speed up the development process.
+One of the main benefits is increased speed.
 But also modularization due to packaging all the presentation code inside `{{package_name.snakeCase()}}`.

 {{#createPlayground}}